TWO EXCITING NIGHTS. 15 FEMALE-DRIVEN FILMS.

-Screenings will be held at the Talbot Auditorium in Luther Bonney Hall at University of Southern Maine, Portland campus.
-Stay tuned to this page for more details about our 2018 event!
+Evening screenings on Friday and Saturday will be held at the Talbot Auditorium in Luther Bonney Hall at University of Southern Maine, Portland campus.
+Stay tuned to this page for more upcoming details about the 2018 event!

 Christina Raia is an NYC-based writer and director, the Founder of CongestedCat Productions, and the Crowdfunding Director at Seed&Spark.
 Her work, a collection of short films, a web series, and two feature films, has gained a large online following through multiple crowdfunding campaigns.
 She has been covered by press outlets such as Indiewire, AfterEllen and BuzzFeed.
 She also turned her desire to foster collaboration and engagement in the local film community into IndieWorks, a monthly film screening series showcasing and supporting the work of other independent filmmakers in New York.
 Find Christina on social media: @craia9

 Jody is known for her smart, clever comedic storytelling style, heavily influenced by her extensive improv comedy background.
 She's been featured as one of SHOOT Magazines “New Directors”, won a Gracie Award as well as a handful of digital and branded content Make-an-Ad competitions.
 Jody regularly writes, produces and directs the ongoing, original, viral, comedy series, SKITTERED "Your tweet, made funny".
 Miller cut her teeth in the business working as an award winning on-staff producer, director, writer with NFL Films where she had a hand in many of the most notable NFL Films productions to date.
 Currently Jody is taking her unique perspective and tackling sexism in the biz with her documentary "Just Ad Man".